*NEW UPDATE 8/29/20*

-We are open 10 to 5:30 every day (we may close early some holidays--please call for hours).
+Our open hours have traditionally been 10 to 5:30 every day.
+Per the above section, we are not abiding by these hours.
 There are plenty of books (over 200,000) for everybody.
 We also carry comic books, trading cards, and media (including audiobooks, movies and TV series on DVD, and music on vinyl and on CD).
 We hope you find something you're looking for!

 As of January 1, 2020 we are required by the Oregon Sustainable Shopping Initiative to charge $.05 for each single use bag given when you check out (even recycled bags--we checked).
 To avoid the fee, please bring your own reusable tote or other bag.
 We have reusable bags available for purchase as well.